 Costa Rica is a fairly small country, but the fact that more than 50% of the country is covered in thick, lush rainforest means that distances between the destinations are much more than you might expect.

 We are big proponents of public transport, but when it comes to Costa Rica, public transport links between tourist towns are slow or more often, non-existent at all!

-Sure, you’ll have no problem going from San Jose the capital city to many destinations around the country, but traveling from one tourist destination to another without connecting through San Jose or switching buses in another destination is practically impossible.
+Sure, you’ll have no problem going from downtown San Jose, the capital city, to many destinations around the country, but traveling from one tourist destination to another without connecting through San Jose or switching buses in another destination is practically impossible.

 In addition, local bus stops are rarely situated near town centres, so those traveling by bus will end up having to take a taxi to their destination anyway.

 So for these and many other reasons (like the ability to explore on your own), we suggest that travelers to Costa Rica rent a car for their trip.